Mount Colah railway station

-Mount Colah railway station is located on the Main Northern line, serving the Mount Colah suburb of Sydney, Australia.
-It is served by Sydney Trains T1 North Shore Line services and some early morning and late night NSW TrainLink Central Coast & Newcastle Line services.
+Mount Colah railway station is a suburban railway station located on the Main North line, serving the Sydney suburb of Mount Colah.
+It is served by Sydney Trains T1 North Shore Line services and some early morning and late night intercity Central Coast & Newcastle Line services.

 History

 Mount Colah station opened on 1 July 1887 as Colah.
 It was renamed Mount Colah on 6 May 1906.

+The station received a new concrete footbridge with three lifts, tactile indicators, a new station building and an accessible bathroom as part of an upgrade to replace the former footbridge at the northern end of the station, in August 2024.